george24601/george24601.github.io/_posts/2019/2019-10-30-effective-exec.md

 * Focus on ONLY one urgent task at a time
   * After it is done, re-eval priorities instead of the moving on to the second most urgent

 ### Develop action plans

 * Action plan states intention but not commitment.
 Even if it is written, should expect to revisit and revise often
 * Organizations are time-wasters in nature
 * Most likely you don't stick with the original plan, but without planning, you become a prisoner of events.
-Also need regualr check-in to figure out which ones truly matter
+Also need regular check-in to figure out which ones truly matter

 ### Responsible for decision

 * A decision must have all stakeholders and their precision roles in the decision
   * Also a deadline must be included
 * Hiring/promoting is often the most difficult decision.
 Expect 1/3 success rate, and revisit people decision after 6 months.
   * Even if it is a failure, it is the exec's mistake, not the failed person, BUT this person has to be removed - offer them to go back to the original level
 * On weak areas, delegate